Engines

 Use this when you need to pick or understand an ilo execution engine.

-ilo programs verify once and then run on one of three public engines.
-Every engine accepts the same source.
+ilo programs verify once and then run on either the bytecode VM or Cranelift (JIT or AOT).
+Both accept the same source.
 They differ only in start-up cost, peak throughput, and platform reach.

 Engine profiles